hpcugent/vsc_user_docs_mkdocs_inuits/docs/intro-Cloud/heat_templates.md

         In our example, we provide a URL from the repository https://github.com/hpcugent/openstack-templates,
-        to instantiate the example from section
+        to instantiate the example from previous [section](#heat-orchestration-template).
-        [1.1](#sec:glsh-orch-templ).
         If you want to provide a template directly from GitHub, make sure to provide a "Raw" URL, `https://raw.githubusercontent.com/`....

     5. **Environment Source**